luccasoliva/luccasoliva/README.md

-# 👋 Hello!
-Welcome to my Github profile.
+# 👋 Welcome to my Github profile.
 <br>
 <table>
   <tbody>
     <tr>
       <td align="left" width="60%">
-         <p style="text-indent: 20px;">Hi!
-My name is Lucas Oliveira and I am a fullstack Java developer with experience in Angular.
-I am currently studying computer science, but I also have a passion for self-learning and staying up to date with the latest technologies.
-I enjoy working in teams and have experience collaborating on projects.
-In my free time, I like to work on personal projects to continue learning and improving my skills.</p>
+         <p style="text-indent: 20px;">Hi there!
+My name is Lucas, and I'm a fullstack Java developer with experience in Angular.
+I'm currently pursuing a degree in computer science, but I also have a passion for self-learning and staying up-to-date with new technologies.
+I've had the opportunity to work on team projects in the past and really enjoy the collaborative process.
+In my free time, I like to work on personal projects to continue improving my skills and expanding my knowledge.</p>
    </tr>
   </tbody>
 </table>